Capturing coreboot console with FTDI FT2232H Mini Module

 With jumper wires, connect pins CN3-1 to CN3-3, CN2-3 to CN3-12 and CN2-5 to CN2-11.

 Then attach USB-UART: pl2303's GND to CN2-6, pl2303's TXD to CN2-10 and pl2303's RXD to CN2-7.

 (For detailed information on FT2232H pinouts, check out the FT2232H and FT2232H Mini Module datasheets.)

-When the wiring is done, plug the USB cable into the debug port on a corebooted machine you want to get debug log from.
-Of course, coreboot has to be built with following options:
+When the wiring is done, plug the USB cable into the debug port on a corebooted machine you want to get the debug log from.
+Of course, coreboot has to be built with the following options:

 CONFIG_CONSOLE_USB=y CONFIG_USBDEBUG=y CONFIG_USBDEBUG_DONGLE_FTDI_FT232H=y CONFIG_USBDEBUG_DONGLE_FTDI_FT232H_BAUD=115200

 Plug the USB-UART adapter (pl2303 in this example) into another computer and launch screen (or some other client of your choice):